-Make the fried rice: Heat avocado oil on medium high in a large skillet or wok.
+Make the fried rice: Heat 2 tablespoons avocado oil on medium high in a large skillet or wok.
 Add diced onion and frozen vegetables, and sauté until onions are almost translucent, about 3 minutes.
 Move the vegetables to the side of pan.

 Crack eggs into pan and scramble with a spatula until cooked through and fully scrambled.
 Add 4 cups cooked rice and 4 tablespoons butter.
 Cook for 5 minutes and stir frequently.
 Add 4 tablespoons soy sauce and cook 1 additional minute.
-Pack fried rice firmly into bowls to keep them hot.
+Pack fried rice firmly into bowls to keep hot.

 For the vegetables: In a separate large skillet or wok, heat 1 1/2 teaspoons sesame oil and 1 tablespoon avocado oil on medium high heat.
 Add sliced onion, baby bella mushrooms, zucchini, 1 tablespoon butter, salt, and pepper to skillet.
 Sauté until vegetables are tender, about 6-8 minutes.